 Best of Switzerland Tours – city tours

-From a wide range of the offers, you can choose between trips taking place in the city of Zurich (from 2 to 5.5 hours), and day trips outside the city (up to 12 hours).
+From a wide range of offers, you can choose between trips taking place in the city of Zurich (from 2 to 5.5 hours), and day trips outside the city (up to 12 hours).
 All trips start at the “Bus Terminal Silquai” station, which is 5 min. walking distance from the main train station.

 The tourist offer includes trips combining travel by bus with travel by ship or by train, with chocolate tasting, and tours with dinner in a restaurant offering an original Swiss cheese fondue.
 Below are the most interesting ones, for more details, please visit the organizer’s website: Best of Switzerland Tours.

 - The Best of Zurich City Tour – classic city tour which is 2.5-hours long.
-You can see famous shopping avenue Bahnhofstrasse, the Old Town, the university quarter with the Swiss Federal Institute of Technology (ETH), as well as the castle-like National Museum and newly renovated Opera House.
+You can see the famous shopping avenue Bahnhofstrasse, the Old Town, the university quarter with the Swiss Federal Institute of Technology (ETH), as well as the castle-like National Museum and newly renovated Opera House.
 Price 34 CHF/ USD.

 - Zurich with Cruise & Chocolate – classic city tour with Zurich’s most popular sights, combined with ride uphill by cogwheel train and with 1-hour lake cruise (the whole trip lasts over 5 hours).
-During lake cruise – short walk to the Lindt Chocolate Shop, where chocolate tasting and shopping souvenirs is possible.
+During lake cruise – short walk to the Lindt Chocolate Shop, where chocolate tasting and shopping souvenirs as possible.
 Price 58 CHF/ USD.

 Meier Tours – Gray Line Zurich

-Gray Line Zurich is the other one tourism company visible on the market in Zurich.
+Gray Line Zurich is the other tourism company visible on the market in Zurich.
 The Hans Meier Tourist Ltd was founded in 1954 and is part of “Gray Line Worldwide” which is a world-famous tour operator and coach travel organizer.

 The company’s offer also includes short city tours, lasting from 2 to 4.5 hours.
 Tours start from 9.45 a.m. to 2.00 p.m.
 Below is a short description of selected half-day trips:

-- Combo Tour is a trip that combines exclusive city tour by bus, with the Uetlibergbahn and travel on the steepest standard-track railway in Switzerland to the “Top of Zurich”, the Uetliberg hill (871 above sea level).
+- Combo Tour is a trip that combines an exclusive city tour by bus, with the Uetlibergbahn and travel on the steepest standard-track railway in Switzerland to the “Top of Zurich”, the Uetliberg hill (871 above sea level).
 From here you can admire a fantastic view over the city, lake, forests and hills to the white peaks of the Alps.
 The whole trip lasts 4 hours.
 Price 42 CHF/USD.

 - Circle Tour – a trip combining standard city tour by bus with a 90-minute boat trip on Lake Zurich.
 The whole trip lasts 3.5 hours, price 44 CHF/USD.